What is Drone Aerial Surveying?

-Aerial Survey or drone survey, as it is commonly called, is processing aerial images gathered using drones or unmanned aerial vehicles.
+Aerial Survey or drone survey, as it is commonly called, is processing aerial images gathered using drones or unmanned aerial vehicles (UAV).
 These images stitched together with software.
-The output produces a single high resolution orthomosaic.
+The output produces multiple format outputs from dense point-clouds, Elevation models, 3D models and 2D orthomosaics. .

 Adding high precision GPS or an RTK/PPK solution increases overall accuracy.
 Surveyed ground control points (GCP's) can be input to rectify the image.

 This highly detailed output is accurate regarding global position and elevation.
 It can be output in local coordinate systems such as Irish Transverse Mercator.

 - 2D Orthomosaic